DataStance1/Caleb_Ugorji-s_Portfolio/README.md

 - The data was loaded into the Pandas data frame and preliminary data exploration was done
 - A summary dashboard was built with Tableau to showcase the key findings of the analysis
 - Click [here](https://public.tableau.com/app/profile/caleb.chijindu.ugorji/viz/carinsurancerough/Dashboard1?publish=yes) to view the dashboard

+[Project 5: Data Cleaning and Business Operation Optimization Analysis with SQL](
+- The schema and query to create the database tables can be obtained [here](https://8weeksqlchallenge.com/case-study-2/)
+- The tables were created in PgAdmin
+- Data quality issues  like wrong data types, comma-separated values, inconsistencies, unintuitive column names etc were identified and cleaned with SQL
+- The data was queried to answer important business questions and obtain insights
+- Recommendations were given based on the insights obtained